Turbo Takeaways

 4. Find a Lender

 To find the best mortgage lenders, ask family or friends for recommendations.
 If you’re working with a real estate agent, you can also ask them for a recommendation.
-Mortgage rates fluctuate every day, so we recommend getting quotes from at least three different lenders on the same day.
+Mortgage rates fluctuate every day, so it's best to get quotes from at least three different lenders on the same day.

 Check the terms offered by different lenders and make sure you compare any fees they charge, such as origination fees and prepayment penalties, which can add to the cost of the loan.
 A loan’s annual percentage rate (APR) includes the interest rate as well as additional fees, so it’s a better measure of the loan’s true cost of borrowing.